pgroonga/pgroonga.github.io/reference/replication.md

 This document shows command lines for CentOS 7.
 If you're using other platforms, adjust command lines by yourself.

+For now (2016-11-09), the official PGroonga packages for CentOS 7 and Windows are only packages that support WAL.
+Because WAL support requires MessagePack and PostgreSQL 9.6 or later.
+Packages for other platforms don't satisfy one of them.
+If you build PGroonga from source, see [Install from source](../install/source.html) how to build with MessagePack.

 ## [normal] Install PostgreSQL on master and slaves

 This is a normal step.